Listen now – 5 minutes

 Why do some people look on the bright side, while others always see the glass as half empty?

-“Optimism also depends on your primary socialization environment – your family – and your upbringing,” she adds.
-“So let’s say you grew up in a family that was anxious or negative or always expected the worst.
-Then it’s probably harder for you to believe that things will eventually get better.”
+Let’s say you grew up in a family that was anxious, negative and who always expected the worst case scenario.
+Then it’s probably harder for you to believe that things will eventually get better.

 - your good habits,